Synchronized Bimodal Amplitude Patterns in Heterogeneous Oscillatory Media -- Experiment and Theory: Discussion

 \section{Discussion}

-Given the convincing agreement between experiments and simulations outlined above, it is worthwhile to further analyze the characteristic features of the amplitude patterns in more detail.
+Given the convincing agreement between experiments and simulations outlined above, it is worthwhile to further analyze the characteristic features of the numerically obtained amplitude patterns in more detail.

 The simulations confirm two remarkable properties of the patterns.
 First, although the systems are heterogeneous and the natural frequencies $\omega(\vec{x})$ are sampled from a Gaussian distribution, the measured frequencies $\Omega(\vec{x})$ in the bimodal pattern are spatially uniform.
 This indicates full frequency entrainment despite the imposed heterogeneity.
 Second, under adiabatic continuation in the control parameter, the system does not exhibit parameter intervals with fixed size ratios $\rho$, as is typical for the globally coupled Stuart–Landau system (see~\cite{Kemeth.2019}).
 Instead, the interface between the low- and high-amplitude domains shifts smoothly with the control parameter $C_1$, so that the size of the high-amplitude region, and hence $\rho$, changes \emph{continuously} with $C_1$.
 In other words, rather than selecting one of several discrete (“quantized”) cluster ratios, the modified heterogeneous CGLE exhibits a near-continuum of bimodal patterns parameterized by the interface position.
 The same behavior is observed using the same random initial condition at each parameter set.
 However, when diffusion is removed, the system jumps randomly between coexisting cluster solutions.
 In the following, we will discuss the origin of these two peculiar properties of the patterns. \

-\subsection{The Ghost of the cluster Singularity in Globally Coupled Heterogeneous Stuart-Landau oscillators}
+\subsection{The Ghost of the Cluster Singularity in Globally Coupled Heterogeneous Stuart-Landau oscillators}

 \